 Quarterback: Jacksonville Jaguars

 Career Highlights: Jacksonville Jaguars quarterback Blake Bortles led the team to two exciting wins over the Buffalo Bills and heavily-favored Pittsburgh Steelers in last season’s NFL Playoffs, and the team’s first AFC Championship Game since 1999.
 After only four seasons, Bortles holds numerous Jaguar single-season records including passing touchdowns, passing yards, pass completions, and pass attempts.
-In 2015, he also threw a touchdown pass in 15 consecutive games and five touchdown passes in a single game (vs. Tennessee Titans), both franchise records.
+In 2015, he threw a touchdown pass in 15 consecutive games and five touchdown passes in a single game (vs. Tennessee Titans), both franchise records.
 In his 2014 rookie season, Bortles connected on 11 touchdowns and rushed for 419 yards, establishing himself as a dual-threat quarterback.
 Selected sixth overall in the 2014 NFL Draft, Bortles had a stellar three-year career at the University of Central Florida where he compiled a 22-5 record as a starter.
 Bortles led UCF to a 2012 Conference USA East Division Championship and the Beef ‘O’ Brady’s Bowl champion where he was named the MVP.
-In 2013, Bortles, named the AAC Offensive Player of the Year, led UCF to a 21-1 record, an upset of Louisville to win the inaugural American Athletic Conference Championship, and followed that with an upset victory over sixth-ranked Baylor in the 2014 Fiesta Bowl.
+In 2013, Bortles, named the AAC Offensive Player of the Year, led UCF to an upset over eighth-ranked Louisville to win the American Athletic Conference Championship, and followed that with another upset win over sixth-ranked Baylor in the 2014 Fiesta Bowl.